CLASS NOTICES

 A study guide, posted here, offers lots of advice and links to some sample questions.

-The exam format and other pointers are explained here.
-Later exams will follow the same general format as the first exam.
+The exam format and other pointers are explained here, and will follow the same general format as the first exam.

 The chapter outlines listed here are intended for use as a series of study guides, together with the other material (illustrations, etc.) posted online,